 - How have you adjusted your style when it was not meeting the objectives and/or people were not responding correctly?

 - Have you ever met resistance when implementing a new idea or policy ?
 How did you deal with it?

 - Have you ever been overloaded with work?
 How do you keep track of work so that it gets done on time?

 - How do you decide what gets top priority when scheduling your time?

 - Tell us about a time when you did something completely different from the plan and/or assignment.

 - Tell us about a time when you anticipated the future and made changes to current responsibilities/operations to meet future needs?

 - How did you react when faced with constant time pressure?
 Give an example.

 Looking for more great resources on how to hire culture fit employees?
-Click to download your free guide to Hire Better: A Guide to Interviewing for Culture Fit.
+View: Hire Better - A Guide to Interviewing for Culture Fit